-Edited By: Ty Halpin, Associate Director for Playing Rules Administration.
+Edited By: Ty Halpin, Associate Director, Championships and Alliances.

-Production By: Marcia Stubbeman, Associate Director of Publishing and Printing
+Production By: Marcia Stubbeman, Associate Director, Print and Publishing

 NCAA, NCAA logo and NATIONAL COLLEGIATE ATHLETIC ASSOCIATION are registered marks of the Association and use in any manner is prohibited unless prior approval is obtained from the Association.